ezgigm/Project_2/README.md

 *Ridge*

 With this model we adjusted the alpha as followed: 0.001, 0.1, 1000.
-The first two alphas gave us an R-squared score of .70, and the last one gaves us a score of .68.
+The first two alphas gave us an R-squared score of .70, and the last one gave us a score of .68.
 Our progress was in limbo!
-With this model at every alpha level we tried, the coefficient of the data was changed in order to improve the model, but this caused us to do worse becasue we lost too much data.
-In simple terms the multicolinarity of our columns cause use to lose more data we indented to get rid of.
+With this model at every alpha level we tried, the coefficient of the data was changed in order to improve the model, but this caused us to do worse because we lost too much data.
+In simple terms the multicollinearity of our columns cause use to lose more data we indented to get rid of.

 *You can find more information on Ridge using the following link:*